isengrym/cinemaSpringProject/README.md

 - Admin user gets permission to access admin panel, where he can add and edit new movies\showtimes\genres\users and delete those, which already exist.

-(Still in progress)
-- More interaction with already booked tickets.
-- Comment section for movies

 DB schema

 ![image](https://user-images.githubusercontent.com/82778074/170499744-0cdf1802-d923-4185-96b8-489b85fc6f1b.png)